 I am good at a few things.
 But waiting is not one of them.
-Whether it is being put on hold when I call a business, sitting in the waiting room of my dentist’s office, or standing in the security line at the airport, I am impatient.
+Whether it’s being put on hold when I call a business, sitting in the waiting room of my dentist’s office, or standing in the airport security line, I am impatient.

-The emergency room was unusually busy, so they sat for more than four hours before getting in to see a doctor.
-He ordered some tests.
-Unfortunately, it will be several more hours before the results come back.
-The good news is that Libby is comfortable and seems stabile.
-Meanwhile, we wait.
+The hospital was unusually busy, so they sat for more than four hours before getting in to see a doctor.
+He ordered some tests, but you know how that goes: more waiting.
+The ordeal seemed like it would never end.

 - Word that you landed that job you want

 - News about a possible raise or promotion